jarrettmeyer/TypeScript_and_AngularJS/README.md

     `scripts/typings`.
 + The `scripts/typings/all.d.ts` is used as a shortcut for having lots of references at the top of your `*.ts` files.

+### app.auth

+Files necessary for authorization.
+Traditionally, and API would be used to support authentication.
+Writing an API is beyond the scope of this example, so the password is simply checked in memory.
+As long as your password contains the string `password`, it should succeed.

 ### app.layout

 This is for primary layout components.

+### app.services

+### app.todo

+### app.welcome

+This is the welcome page for the application.

 ### app.widgets